 Bilingual Parent Advisory Committee (BPAC)

-For the very first time, the Illinois Resource Center will be offering FREE workshops for families and Bilingual Parent Advisory Council members!
+The Illinois Resource Center offers FREE workshops for families and Bilingual Parent Advisory Council members!

-Workshops will be offered monthly beginning in January 2023 in both English and Spanish.
+Workshops are offered monthly on Thursday evenings in both English and Spanish.
 All family & BPAC members are invited to attend!

 View the flyer for more details